 Families should know that insurance companies are not looking out for their best interest.

-If your child has been injured in a car accident, home accident, or while under the supervision at a day care, call the Law Offices of Michael Pines at 1-858-551-2090 for a free legal evaluation of your case.
+If your child has been injured in a car accident, home accident, or while under the supervision at a day care, call Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 for a free legal evaluation of your case.
 There are no out-of-pocket expenses, and the legal advice is free.